JudyYe/zero-shot-gcn/README.md

 In the end, we show the t-sne visualization of GCN input and output correspondingly.
 We only visualize two subtrees, since the classes in 2-hops is even too large to visulize.
 With less number of classes, it is noticed that the output of GCN is neither random scattered nor copy-paste from seen classes.

-synset word|t-sne of input  | t-sne of output
+synset word|t-sne of input word embeddings | t-sne of output visual classifiers
 ---|:-------------------------:|:-------------------------:
 instrumentality<br/> instrumentation|![](data/docs/train_wv_inst.png)      |  ![](data/docs/train_fc_inst.png)
 animal,<br/> animate being,<br/> beast, brute, <br/>creature, fauna | ![](data/docs/train_wv_animal.png) | ![](data/docs/train_fc_animal.png)